sungminna/mcp_poc/README.md

 # velt

+---

+## Core Library: Lucia

+**lucia** is a Python library packaging the core AI functionalities originally developed for the **velt** service.
+It provides modular components for:

+- **Personal Information & Keyword Extraction**: Using LLMs (like OpenAI models) to identify key information and topics from text.
+- **Embeddings Generation**: Creating vector representations of text using OpenAI's embedding models, with optional Redis caching.
+- **Data Storage**: Persisting extracted information into graph databases (Neo4j) and vector embeddings into vector stores (Milvus).
+- **Pipelines**: Pre-built workflows (`KnowledgePipeline`, `SearchPipeline`) for common tasks like processing new knowledge or searching existing information.
+- **Customization**: Pluggable architecture allowing replacement of extractors, embedding clients, and storage backends.

+For more details on `lucia`, see its dedicated [README](./lucia/README.md).

+delos-lucia는 velt서비스의 기능을 재구성해 구현한 파이썬 패키지입니다.

+---

 **velt** is a FastAPI-based backend application that integrates a ReAct language agent (via LangGraph), a Neo4j knowledge graph, a Milvus vector store, PostgreSQL, and Redis to deliver a personalized, retrieval-augmented conversational chatbot experience.

 ---